 International inquiries generated by the Unity prayer ministry grew in the 1930s, prompting full language translations of Unity materials by 1939.
 The first established international Silent Unity affiliate emerged in England in 1946.
 In 1997 Silent Unity opened its Spanish Telephone Ministry lines for Spanish-speaking callers.

 A milestone was recorded in 1994 when Silent Unity prayer associates answered the 1 millionth call of the year, at 3:16 a.m. on December 8.
-The following year, the total number of calls reached 1.2 million.
+Today, the Unity prayer ministry responds to 1.3 million prayer requests each year.

 How May We Pray with You?